jn7163/FDM-localization/README.md

 Kindly help us improve Free Download Manager :)

 This repository contains .po files for [FDM 5.x](http://www.freedownloadmanager.org/download.htm) localization.
-To edit files, you will need the [Poedit](https://poedit.net/download) program.
+To edit and publish files, it's recommanded to use [Qt Linguist](http://down.admin5.com/app/113027.html).
+However, you can use other code editors or [Poedit](https://poedit.net/download), but you cannot publish .qm files and use the localized files immediately.

 There are two ways to download the .po file for your language from GitHub.